 - Pair horses with similar eating habits so competition doesn’t encourage eating to beat the other horse(s)

-For example, alfalfa is a nutrient-rich hay that is often considered best practice for performance horses and horses with gastric ulcers.
+Access to grass is only part of the equation.
+The nutrient profile of hay reflects the type and maturity of the forage.
+For example, alfalfa is a nutrient-rich hay that is often recommended for performance horses and horses with gastric ulcers.
 However, the high nutrient levels can be too much for easy keepers or those horses not working.
+Grass hays cut back on nutrient density while still meeting the horse’s nutritional needs.
+You can also select a more mature hay for these horses.